jeanbuhendwa/portfolio/README.md

 # John's Portfolio

 Welcome to my GitHub portfolio!
-This repository serves as a showcase of my work, projects, and skills.
+This repository serves as a showcase of my projects, and skills.

 ## Table of Contents